J0K3R-Joel/BotBall_Library/README.md

 - You will find in every `main.py` file which is somehow connected with communication `p_event` and `communication` parameters.
 You will need those parameters everywhere, where you want communication. `p_event` is the short form of "pause_event".
 With this parameter you are able to pause the main everytime a `high` priority message gets sent to you.
 On the other hand the `communication` parameter is for reading and sending messages to the other robot.
 More on that in [./doc/user_server_client_fake_explaner.md](./doc/user_server_client_fake_explaner.md). **HINT:** Name those parameters everywhere the same!
 It would be the best though, if you keep those names the same, but you are still able to rename those as you wish

+- You need to make sure that if the values of the motor position gets positive, then the motors have to make the robot move forward.
+All `driveR` functions are expecting, that his works and is the case

 ----

 ## License